whipowill/quake-mod-scarlet/README.md

 - **Multiplayer Bots** - add robot players to deathmatch, teamplay, and coop games
 - **Blood & Gore** - bathe in the blood of your enemies w/ scalable gore setting
-- **Copper Tweaks** - all the vanilla+ improvements from the popular [Copper](http://lunaran.com/copper/) mod (v1.20)
+- **Copper Tweaks** - all the vanilla improvements from [Copper](http://lunaran.com/copper/) mod (v1.20)
-- **Weapons Balance** - find the perfect balance w/ configurable weapons
 - **Item Resupply** - force items to respawn in singleplayer and coop games
 - **Name Tags** - see other player names Halo-style when aiming at them
 - **Foot Steps** - hear your boots touch the ground as you stalk your prey
 - **Score Keeper** - make teamplay games combine scores to achieve fraglimit
 - **No Autoswitch** - nobody will take the gun out of your hand anymore
+- **Perfect Balance** - find the perfect balance w/ configurable weapons
 - **Visible Weapons** - force weapons to drop visibly outside the backpack
+- **Limited Arsenal** - remove Shotgun and Nailgun from the game entirely

 ### Experimental Features

-- **Killstreaks** - game announces when you're on a killing spree, and when it ends
+- **Killing Spree** - game announces when you're on a killing spree, and when it ends
-- **Stimpacks** - build momentum between fights w/ stimpacks and powerup kill rewards
+- **Stimpacks & Powerups** - build momentum between fights w/ stimpacks and powerups rewards
-- **Highlander** - higher the killstreak, the more rewards for the one who takes your head!
+- **Highlander Games** - higher the killstreak, the more rewards for the one who takes your head!
+- **Custom Loadouts** - play rockets only, shotguns only, nailguns only, railguns only

 ## Changelog